Hi, I’m Nicole (she/they)

 I love to support…

-• therapists who are learning AEDP or curious about what it is like to experience AEDP therapy in the client or patients seat
+• therapists who are learning AEDP or curious about what it is like to experience AEDP therapy

 • folks who came to understand they are neurodivergent later in life